Overview, Policies & Accommodations

 A wide range of services is offered for students with disabilities, including accommodations and auxiliary services.
 In supporting our students as they move toward graduation and the world of work, they are strongly encouraged to be self-advocates regarding disability-related issues.

-A student with a disability who thinks he or she may need an accommodation to access a campus program, activity, or service should contact the Associate Dean of Students/Director of Academic Support & Enrichment to discuss his or her specific needs.
+A student with a disability who thinks he or she may need an accommodation to access a campus program, activity, or service should contact the Associate Dean of Students/Director of Academic Resource Center to discuss his or her specific needs.
 Advance notice is required to evaluate the request and provide notice or arrangements for any accommodation.
-Denison University relies on the Academic Support & Enrichment Center in Doane 102 to verify the need for reasonable accommodations based on documentation on file in this office.
+Denison University relies on the Academic Resource Center in Higley Hall 020 to verify the need for reasonable accommodations based on documentation on file in this office.

 The Productivity Circle